eccissell/Cyano_Mat_Metacommunities_and_vDeath/README.md

 Data are currently provided as private for peer review only.
 Please email Ethan (ecissell@unc.edu) for permissions to use data and/or code prior to acceptance of the manuscript for publication.

 Code files include:
-- A combined R script used in the statistical analysis of all data and for generating plots
+- A combined R script used in the statistical analysis of all data and for generating plots (.R)
-- The code for the bioinformatic analysis of the viral data
+- The code for the bioinformatic analysis of the viral data (.txt)
-- The code for the metacommunity cellular automaton model (in C)
+- The code for the metacommunity cellular automaton model (.C)

 Data files include: